sir-lab/data-release/README.md

 # Huawei Public Cloud and Huawei Private Cloud data release

-<a href="https://github.com/sir-lab/data-release/blob/main/SoCC_2023_How_does_it_function.pdf" download>Download our paper </a>
+## <a href="https://github.com/sir-lab/data-release/blob/main/SoCC_2023_How_does_it_function.pdf" download>Download our paper </a>

+This is the repository for *How Does It Function?
+Characterizing Long-term Trends in Production Serverless Workloads* published at ACM SoCC 2023.

-This is the repository of the Huawei Public Cloud and Huawei Private Cloud datasets.
-It explains where to download the data, and provides two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.
+The paper analyzes the Huawei Public Cloud and Huawei Private Cloud datasets, which are available for download below.

+We also provide two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.

 ## How to download the data